Register for Classes

 - Master of Accountancy (MACC)

-To search course offerings, select Search Sections (webadv).
-Please do not register for an alum audit through WebAdvisor or you will be billed for regular tuition.
+To view available classes, click View Courses and Sections.
+Do not register for an alumni audit through Self-Service or you will be billed for regular tuition.